Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/Liquid-Rocket-Engine/index.md

 - Systems and Control
 - Manufacturing
 - CEA Analysis
+- Data Collection and Analysis
 main-image: /LRE.png
 ---

 ---
 ## Initial Project Conditions
 Beyond the development of a liquid rocket engine, three constraints were also included in the initial request for the project.
-These constraints include a target performance metric, propellant sourcing, and a budget.
+These constraints include a target performance metric, propellant storage, and a budget.
 The requested performance metric is defined by a target thrust of 300 Newtons.
 The propellant sourcing constraint outlines the use of propellants that can be stored and used without the need for cryogenics.
 Finally, the initial proposed budget is $1,000.
 All parts are also manufactured with aluminum for ease of manufacturing and cost unless stated otherwise.
 ## Manufacturing
-The manufacturing process primarily utilized a lathe, however some parts were modified using a vertical mill.
-Before beginning manufacturing, a tolerance needed to be decided to improve machining feasability.
+The manufacturing process primarily utilized a lathe; however, some parts were modified using a vertical mill.
+Before beginning manufacturing, a tolerance needed to be decided to improve machining feasibility.
 Due to the simple nature of most of the parts, tolerancing was simply determined using ISO 2768 as a guide.
-While the different parts need to be fitted together, they did not need to be perfect.
+While the different parts need to be fitted together, they do not need to be perfect.
 The most crucial fit of the complete assembly is the seal created between the injector plate and the combustion chamber.
-However, this seal was later reinforced by a set of O-Rings.
-The second most important tolerances are the ones that govern the diamteter of the orifices located on the injector plate.
-These orifices control the flow rate of propellants and are sized to achieve the neccessary flow rate for efficient combustion.
+However, this seal was later reinforced by a set of O-rings.
+The second most important tolerances are the ones that govern the diameter of the orifices located on the injector plate.
+These orifices control the flow rate of propellants and are sized to achieve the necessary flow rate for efficient combustion.
 A cylindricity tolerance was applied to these orifices.
 {% include image-gallery.html images="nozzle_holder.png, nozzle_insert.png" height="400"%}
 <span style="font-size: 20px">Nozzle Holder and Nozzle Insert</span>
 {% include image-gallery.html images="assembled_chamber.png" height="400"%}